 The cases were usually won by way of pivotal confessions of witnesses, solicited by Perry Mason (Burr's) surgeon-like examination or with last-minute, key evidence brought into the courtroom by private investigator, Paul Drake (William Hopper).
 Della Street (Barbara Hale), Perry´s faithful secretary, was ...SHARE: READ MORE Medium cranks up the drama in May

 Posted on Sunday 19th April 2020

 Medium is a drama inspired by the real-life story of research medium Allison Dubois, an extraordinary young wife and mother who, since childhood, has struggled to make sense of her dreams and visions of dead people.

 Emmy Award winner Patricia Arquette stars as Dubois, a strong-willed, devoted young wife and mother of three girls who has gradually come to grips with her extraordinary ability to talk to dead people, see current events and the future through her dreams, and read people's thoughts.
 Dubois works as a consultant to D.A.
-Manuel Devalos, using her psychic abilities to solve violent and horrifying crimes that baffle Phoenix police and others within the criminal justice system.
-Assisting he...SHARE: READ MORE Who needs to go away when we have The Love Boat for you?
+Manuel Devalos, using her psychic abilities to solve violent and horrifying crimes that baffle Phoenix police and others within the criminal justice system....SHARE: READ MORE We predict you'll be tuning in to see Medium from the very start in April!